dityas/Protos/README.md

 ******

+### Domain file format
+The I-POMDP domain file follows the SPUDD format for representing ADDs in plaintext.
+Using the original SPUDD parser, I have hacked together some functionality to parse I-POMDP domains (the parser does not recursively parse I-POMDP strategy levels hence restricted to level 1 I-POMDPs).

-## Online IPOMDP simulator:
+### Online IPOMDP simulator
 Simulates a 2 agent interaction between the I-POMDP agent and a randomly sampled POMDP agent from the I-POMDP frames.
+The I-POMDP is solved online.

 #### Usage